Wintellect/MSLearn/includes/07-collaborate-using-a-shared-repo.md

  * [new branch]      master -> master
 ```

-Since you want `origin` to behave exactly the same as if you'd cloned from
+Since you want push and pull to use `origin`'s master branch by default, the
-it, you need to tell Git which branch is the default.
+way they do in a cloned repository, you need to tell Git which branch to
+track:

 ```
 $ git branch --set-upstream-to origin/master
 Branch 'master' set up to track remote branch 'master' from 'origin'.
 ```

-You had to specify the branch the first time you pushed, because there weren't
+Git would have complained if you had tried to do this before the initial push,
-any branches in the new repository yet and Git won't let you track a branch
+because there weren't any branches in the new repository yet and Git won't let
-that doesn't exist.
+you track a branch that doesn't exist.

 ## Setup for collaborators